josix/CPLab/slides/lab20201217/index.md

     margin-right: auto;
 }
 td{
-    width:50px;
-    height:50px;
+    width:100px;
+    height:100px;
 }
 </style>

+ - Only when both bits are 1 will result in 1.

 <div class="center">

- - Only when both bits are 1 will

 |   | 0 | 1 |
 |:-:|:-:|:-:|